 Unnamed waterfall in the Catskills, Ulster County, NY

 On an obscure trail in Ulster County, Bob and I discovered a beautiful small waterfall, pouring into a round, moss-edged pool.
 The first time we were there, we watched a mink playing in the waterfall.
 The second time, Bob noticed this gearshaft lying in the clear water.
 There are no homes or roads to this remote site; it's a mile walk from the dead end where you park.
-But at one point, someone was using the motive power of this four-foot waterfall, probably to run a gristmill.
-Infrastructure often feels like an inevitable part of our world—but it can always be undone.
+Eventually we dug up the site's history: a century ago, a sawmill used the motive power of this four-foot waterfall to make piano bars.
+Infrastructure often feels like an inevitable part of our world—but it can always be undone, by us or by the forces of nature.

 back to top